sigacts/locations-of-russian-diplomatic-missions/README.md

 This project captures the latitude and longitude of worldwide Russian Diplomatic outposts.

 ##Workflow
-* Grab the XML file form the Consular Department of the Russian Foreign Ministry website
+* Grab the XML file from the Consular Department of the Russian Foreign Ministry website
 ```
 wget http://www.kdmid.ru/js/coors2.xml
 ```